wp-plugins/youtube-channel/readme.txt

 I could not to find widget with link to channel and thumbnail instead of video object, so I made this one.

 == Changelog ==

+= 1.0 =
+* Ported to WordPress 3.2.1 by replacing deprecated function get_rss() with fetch_feed()
+* Added option to set maximum number of items for random video
+* Version changed from major.minor.micro to to major.minor format

 = 0.1.3 =
 * Uses selected() instead of if [dimadin]